It is normal to opt for what’s best for our four-legged buddies.

 Sugar also breaks down into glucose, necessary for the dog’s daily cognitive functions.
 But since graham crackers are rich in sugar, maintain moderation.

 It is also high in wheat content.
-It’s possible that our dog might be allergic to wheat.
+Our dog might be allergic to wheat.
 So, better tread carefully.
 Allergic reactions tend to get very painful for dogs.
-Thus it’s best to observe very carefully after serving your first few treats.
+Thus it’s best to observe after serving your first few treats.

-Keep in mind, the addition of new treats can initially cause dogs to vomit.
-So if your dog is looking healthy after the initial treats, you should be good to go.
+Keep in mind that adding new treats can initially cause dogs to vomit.
+So if your dog looks healthy after the initial treats, you should be good to go.

 For more information on allergic reactions, refer to the ‘allergic symptoms’ part of this article.

 In What Proportions Should Graham Crackers Be Served?

 This cracker should never make up a significant portion of a dog’s food plan.
 Thus, in our opinion, they can be considered as a snack or occasional treat.